 |Open||510||average of 85% for Academic Literacy and Quantitative Literacy|

 |Redress||450||average of 75% for Academic Literacy and Quantitative Literacy|

 |Open||77% for degree|

 |Redress||70% for degree|

 Faculty of Science

-Science Entrance Scholarships will be confirmed on registration in February 2014 and are only awarded for the 1st year of study.
-However, those who receive a full-fee scholarship (see above) will be awarded a Faculty Scholarship to the value of R20 000 in each of second and third year if you maintain a GPA of ≥80% for a full course load relevant to the year of study.
+Scholarships will be confirmed on registration in February 2015 and are only awarded for the 1st year of study.
+However, those who receive a full-fee scholarship will be awarded a Faculty Scholarship to the value of R20,000 in each of second and third year if the criteria described below are met.